September seasonal fish of the delightfully splendid kind.

 Another member of the delicious “crawlies” gang is also in season — crayfish!

-Our crayfish come from several private lakes and gravel pits, and they’re a mix of the two invasive species (spinycheek crayfish and signal crayfish) and the native European crayfish.
-When we have the native ones, we’re happy to sell them live – but otherwise it’s unfortunately illegal to sell live crayfish.
+Ours crayfishes (spinycheek crayfish a signal crayfish) a.
+When we have the native ones, we're happy to sell them live — but otherwise it's unfortunately illegal to sell live crayfish.

-You can trust Uncle Frede’s skills as a boil master – he’s done it many, many times before!
+You can trust Uncle Fred's skills as a boil master — he's done it many, many times before!

-Last but not least, we have to mention fjord shrimp – which are truly at their peak right now.
+Last but not least, we have to mention the Fjord Shrimp — which are truly at their peak right now.

 That's why they're so big right now — and they taste better and more intense now than they do in asparagus season.

-So you might think… isn’t it a shame not to have them on the menu?
-And the answer is: YES, IT IS!
+So you might think... isn't it a shame not to have them on the menu?
+Och svar är: Sí, det er!

 If you don't believe us, just order a batch and taste for yourself!